Xilinx/video-sdk/docs/include/c_apis/xma_encoder_plugin_api.rst

 Once the application has sent all the input frames to the encoder, it should notify the hardware by sending a null frame buffer and set :c:var:`is_last_frame` to 1 in the :c:struct:`XmaFrame` structure.
 If the API returns :c:macro:`XMA_FLUSH_AGAIN` after a null frame is sent, then the application can call :c:func:`xma_enc_session_recv_data` but must send a null frame again.
 Once the null frame is sent successfully, does not need to send frames anymore and can simply call :c:func:`xma_enc_session_recv_data` to flush out all the remaining output frames.

-This function is not thread-safe.
-The :c:func:`xma_enc_session_send_frame` and :c:func:`xma_enc_session_recv_data` functions must be called in a serial manner by the application layer.

 |

 .. c:function:: int32_t xma_enc_session_recv_data(XmaEncoderSession *session, XmaDataBuffer *data, int32_t *data_size)

 This function is called after calling the function :c:func:`xma_enc_session_send_frame`.
-The application must provide valid pointer to :c:struct:`XmaDataBuffer` and is the owner of it.
-The application is responsible for releasing this memory when done.
+The application is the owner of the :c:struct:`XmaDataBuffer`.
+It is responsible for allocating it and for releasing it when done.

 If the function returns :c:macro:`XMA_SUCCESS` and if :c:var:`data_size` is greater than 0, then a valid output frame is available.
 The returned data (:c:var:`XmaDataBuffer.data`) is valid until the next call to the :c:func:`xma_enc_session_send_frame`, so the application must use or copy it before calling :c:func:`xma_enc_session_send_frame` again.
 The XMA encoder plugin is responsible for setting the fields of the :c:struct:`XmaDataBuffer` struct.
 That is, :c:var:`XmaDataBuffer.data` is set by the XMA plugin and does not transfer the ownership of this buffer to the application.
 The application must not attempt to free :c:var:`XmaDataBuffer.data`.
 The encoder plugin will recycle the data buffers in the next call to the :c:func:`xma_enc_session_send_frame` function.